 • Onions and Pepper: Enhance the overall flavor with a touch of sweetness and heat.

-• Cajun Seasonings: A blend of spices such as paprika, cayenne pepper, and thyme, which give Andouille its characteristic kick.
+• Cajun seasoning: A blend of spices such as paprika, cayenne pepper, and thyme, which give Andouille its characteristic kick.

 What Makes Andouille Unique?